 While most devices that received Skype for Business certification, or older Lync or Office Communication certifications, will work with Teams, some may not work as expected.

 We work with our partners to address issues in devices that are actively sold, but not all legacy devices are updated.
 For optimum performance we suggest using Teams certified models.

 The following older devices have known issues and are not recommended for use with Teams.

 Some device vendors offer both a model for Microsoft certification (designated as “Certified for Microsoft Teams,” or for an earlier product like Skype for Business) and a similarly-named model for use with other communication clients.
 For best results, be sure to use the model that is Microsoft certified.

 Device vendors may offer third-party software such as Poly Hub or Jabra Direct to update firmware and control settings on the devices.
+In addition, some people may be using other third-party apps.
 Sometimes this software includes communication features that interfere with device button functionality in Teams.

-If any issues are found when using a device with Teams, try closing any third-party device vendor software as a first troubleshooting step.
+If any issues are found when using a device with Teams, try closing any third-party software as a first troubleshooting step.